A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Methods of Safe Reinforcement Learning

-Different from primal-dual methods, methods of trust-region optimisation with safety constraints, Lyapunov based methods, and Gaussian Process based methods, formal methods~\citep{anderson2020neurosymbolic} normally try to ensure safety without unsafe probabilities, however, most of formal methods may heavily rely on the model knowledge and might not show the better reward performance than other methods, and the verification computation might be expensive for each neural networks~\citep{anderson2020neurosymbolic}.
-More generally, the curse of dimensionality problem is challenging to be solved, which appears when formal methods are deployed for RL safety~\citep{beard2022safety}, since formal methods may be intractable to verify RL safety in continuous and high-dimension space settings \citep{beard2022safety}.
+Different from policy optimization-based approaches, control theory-based approaches, and Gaussian Process-based methods, formal methods~\cite{anderson2020neurosymbolic} usually try to ensure safety without unsafe probabilities.
+However, most formal methods rely heavily on the model knowledge and may not show better reward performance than other methods.
+The verification computation might be expensive for each neural network~\cite {anderson2020neurosymbolic}.
+More generally, the curse of dimensionality problem is challenging to be solved, which appears when formal methods are deployed for RL safety~\cite{beard2022safety}, since formal methods may be intractable to verify RL safety in continuous and high-dimension space settings \cite{beard2022safety}.

-For instance, in \citep{anderson2020neurosymbolic}, Anderson \textit{et al.} provide a neurosymbolic RL method by leveraging formal verification to guarantee RL safety in a mirror descent framework.
-In their method, the neurosymbolic class and constrained class using symbolic policies are used to approximate gradient and conduct verification in a loop-iteration setting.
-The experiment results show promising performance with regard to RL safety, though the fixed worse-case model knowledge is used in these environments, which may not be suitable for practical applications.
-Similarly, in \citep{beard2022safety}, Beard and Baheri utilise a formal methods to improve agent safety by incorporating external knowledge and penalise behaviours for RL exploration, nonetheless, the methods may need to be developed for scalability and continuous systems.
-In \citep{fulton2018safe}, Fulton and Platzer also use external knowledge to ensure the agent safety by leveraging the justified speculative control sandbox in off-line formal verification settings.
+For instance, in \cite{anderson2020neurosymbolic}, Anderson \textit{et al.} provide a neurosymbolic RL method by leveraging formal verification to guarantee RL safety in a mirror descent framework.
+In their method, the neurosymbolic and constrained classes using symbolic policies are leveraged to approximate gradient and conduct verification in a loop-iteration setting.
+The experiment results show promising performance in RL safety, though the fixed worst-case model knowledge is used in these environments, which may not be suitable for practical applications.
+Similarly, in \cite{beard2022safety}, Beard and Baheri utilize formal methods to improve agent safety by incorporating external knowledge and penalizing behaviors for RL exploration.
+Nonetheless, the methods may need to be developed for scalability and continuous systems.
+Finally, in \cite{fulton2018safe}, Fulton and Platzer also use external knowledge to ensure agent safety by leveraging the justified speculative control sandbox in offline formal verification settings.